TheTrueVirus/RetroLiveTiming_public/README.md

 - [ ] Biggest todo: SETTINGS
 - [ ] Create page 4
 - [ ] Revise page 1 and 3

+> [!TIP]
+> Well, I'm not a native English speaker, so excuse any grammatical errors.
+I'll try my best :)